PressClub Global · Article.

 Another aim with the MINI moments was to use digital integration to intensify or enrich the analogue experience.
 This “analogue love, digital connection” approach runs throughout the vehicle.
 Indeed, an additional digital level has been integrated below several of the analogue surfaces.
 Examples here include the table inside the vehicle (which initiates the MINI moments when the MINI Token is placed in one of the slots), the lamp with OLED display and the LED matrixes in the interior under a layer of textile or in the front and rear ends of the car.
 These areas of the vehicle bring together the analogue and digital worlds into a new and immersive experience.
+The OLED Technology build in the MINI Vision Urbanaut offers passengers a state of the art display as well as a high definition content.
+The user experience and user interface have been improved in a contemporary way.
 And all of this can now be experienced in a real-life vehicle, thanks to the work of the BMW Group’s modellers.

 Bringing together the BMW Group’s model-building expertise.